cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 Steps:
 1. encoded_msg = EMSA-PSS-ENCODE(msg, bit_len(n))
-   with Hash, MGF, and sLen as defined in the parameters
+   with Hash, MGF, and salt_len as defined in the parameters
 2. If EMSA-PSS-ENCODE raises an error, raise the error and stop
 3. m = bytes_to_int(encoded_msg)
 4. c = is_coprime(m, n)